-If you have one of these conditions, you've probably been given a few transfusions.
+If you have one of these conditions, you've probably received several blood transfusions.
 Transfusions have the healthy red blood cells your body needs and can help you feel better.

 Every transfusion you are given contains iron.
 Iron is important because red blood cells use it to carry oxygen around your body.
 However, the body does not have its own way of removing extra iron.